ltt2801/new-vinaget-script/README.md

 New Vinaget Script 3.3 LTS - Developed by LTT
 Worked with PHP 7.
 Required: php-curl, php-mbstring, php-mcrypt, mod_rewrite (apache)
 Referer from: https://github.com/giaythuytinh176/vinaget-script
-Contact email for request plugin updates: lethanhtuan2897@gmail.com
+Contact email for request plugin updates [attach premium hosting account (if any)]: lethanhtuan2897@gmail.com

 ######################################
 How to use: